|Flies of North America - Order Diptera|

 Dung Flies - Family Scathophagidae is a small group commonly called dung flies, although only a few species' larvae actually spend their development in dung exclusively.
 Many others' larva are plant feeders (leaf miners, stem-borers), aquatic predators and predators on other insect larvae resident in rotting vegetable matter, seaweed or dung.
 The adults are predators of other small insects as well as eating pollen and taking nectar from flowers.
 They are prolific predators of blow flies.

 Worldwide, there are about 360 described species in 66 genera.
-The great majority are found in the Palearctic and Nearctic regions and the family is almost wholly confined to the northern hemisphere; only 5 species are known from the southern hemisphere.
+The family is almost wholly confined to the northern hemisphere; only 5 species are known from the southern.

 Family Sarcophagidae - Flesh Flies